-Flexsteel Industries, Inc. and Subsidiaries (the "Company") was incorporated in 1929 and is one of the oldest and largest manufacturer, importer and marketer of residential and commercial upholstered and wood furniture products in the United States.
+Flexsteel Industries, Inc. and Subsidiaries (the "Company") was incorporated in 1929 and is one of the oldest and largest manufacturer, importer and marketer of residential and contract upholstered and wood furniture products in the United States.
 Product offerings include a wide variety of upholstered and wood furniture such as sofas, loveseats, chairs, reclining and rocker-reclining chairs, swivel rockers, sofa beds, convertible bedding units, occasional tables, desks, dining tables and chairs and bedroom furniture.
-The Company's products are intended for use in home, office, hotel, healthcare and other commercial applications.
+The Company's products are intended for use in home, office, hotel, healthcare and other contract applications.
 A featured component in most of the upholstered furniture is a unique steel drop-in seat spring from which our name "Flexsteel" is derived.
 The Company distributes its products throughout the United States through the Company's sales force and various independent representatives.

 The Company operates in one reportable segment, furniture products.
-Our furniture products business involves the distribution of manufactured and imported products consisting of a broad line of upholstered and wooden furniture for residential and commercial markets.
+Our furniture products business involves the distribution of manufactured and imported products consisting of a broad line of upholstered and wooden furniture for residential and contract markets.
 Set forth below is information for the past three fiscal years showing the Company's net sales attributable to each of the areas of application:

 (in thousands) FOR THE YEARS ENDED JUNE 30,

-2016 2015 2014
+2017 2016 2015

-Residential \$ 420,884 \$ 393,143 \$ 359,565
+Residential \$ 396,099 \$ 420,884 \$ 393,143

-Commercial 79,222 73,761 78,978
+Contract 72,665 79,222 73,761

-\$ 500,106 \$ 466,904 \$ 438,543
+\$ 468,764 \$ 500,106 \$ 466,904